 Our latest recruit Nick was recruited at the beginning of 2019 to bring a little sobriety and order to all things Be Well and revels in the job title of Chief Operating Officer.
 He is where the buck stops on a day-to-day basis and so divides his time between visiting our sessions to make sure our activators and participants are happy and speaking with our lovely partners.
 A Quizzer and a Walking Footballer from years back he “gets” Be Well, despite coming from Chinley.

 Having started Be Well in 2012, Chair Mick focusses on strategy, partnership building and finding funding.
-In his time with Be Well he has hobnobbed with a duke, kissed a Sports Minister and been hailed as a Public Health Hero but he is happiest when playing Walking Football, taking part in the Friday afternoon Lipreading class or drinking tea with the lovely people who come to our sessions.
+In his time with Be Well he has hobnobbed with a duke, kissed a Sports Minister and been hailed as a Public Health Hero but he is happiest when playing Walking Football, taking one or other of his many dogs on a Gentle Walk or drinking tea with the lovely people who come to our sessions.